mongodb/docs/source/core/replication.rst

 A replica set may contain as many as 12 nodes that each hold copies of the data set, but only 7 nodes can have votes at once.
-To disable a node's ability to vote in :ref:`elections <replica-set-elections>` use the following command sequence in the :option:`mongo` shell.
+To disable a node's ability to vote in :ref:`elections <replica-set-elections>` use the following command sequence in the :program:`mongo` shell.

 .. code-block:: javascript